nirajp82/ActiveDirectory/README.md

 * Authenticate: The main authentication functions include binding and unbinding; a third function, abandon, can be used to stop a server from completing an operation.

 LDAP is commonly used to provide a single sign-on solution for large organizations, allowing users to use a single set of credentials to access multiple systems and resources.
 It is also often used as a central directory service for storing and managing user information, such as passwords, email addresses, and other personal details.

+**LDAP Basic Concepts:**

+* LDAP directory structure: LDAP directories are organized in a hierarchical tree-like structure, similar to a file system.
+Each node in the tree is called an "entry", and entries can have one or more "attributes", which are name-value pairs that contain information about the entry.
+* LDAP operations: LDAP defines a set of operations that can be performed on the directory, such as adding, modifying, and deleting entries, as well as searching for entries based on certain criteria.
+* LDAP protocols and syntax: LDAP uses a number of different protocols and syntaxes to communicate with clients and servers.
+These include the LDAP Data Interchange Format (LDIF) for importing and exporting data, and the LDAP URL format for specifying search criteria and other options.
+* LDAP authentication: LDAP can be used to authenticate users by storing their credentials (e.g., username and password) in the directory.
+LDAP can also be used to store information about user permissions and access controls.

 LDAP is hierarchical in nature, with a tree-like structure that allows for the organization of information into logical units, such as domains, organizations, and users.
 It uses a client-server model, with clients accessing directory services on a server using LDAP commands.
 The server, in turn, accesses directory information from a database, such as a directory server or a relational database management system.